ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 You also have the option to scan a product's code only by tapping on its the code within the **Info** tab.

-When you that, the product code will be automatically entered in the **Scan** field.
+When you do that, the product code will be automatically entered in the **Scan** field.

 ![Inventory Control](pictures/Selected_product_25_01.png)

 Prior to scanning a product, you can input a number into the **Scan** field.

-Once you tap on the product's code, you can scan all of its instances at once.
+Once you tap on the product's code, you can scan **all** of its instances at once.

 ![Inventory Control](pictures/Multiple_scanning_26_01.png)

 ### Continue last started operation

-Inventory Control allows you to **resume** the last operation you were performing.
+**Inventory Control** allows you to **resume** the last operation you were performing.

-If you exited a receive operation mid-way, for example, it will be displayed as a shortcut in the main menu.
+If you exited a receive operation mid-way, for example, it will be displayed as a **shortcut** in the main menu.

-You can tap the Continue button to proceed with it.
+You can tap the **Continue** button to proceed with it.

 ![Inventory Control](pictures/Last_operation_continue_25_01.png)